ulrichpabst/MSReportChecker/README.md

 # MSReportChecker

-**Real-Time HRMS Report Validation — Directly Inside Microsoft Word**
+**Real-Time HRMS Report Validation Directly Inside Microsoft Word**

 MSReportChecker is a standalone Microsoft Word Add-in that automatically detects and evaluates High-Resolution Mass Spectrometry (HRMS) data within Word documents.

 It validates formatting, extracts molecular formulas, calculates exact masses, and flags potential inconsistencies between reported and theoretical values — all in real time, without the need for copy-pasting or external software.

-This tool is intended to support synthetic chemists, academic authors, and peer reviewers by ensuring HRMS data quality and adherence to reporting standards, particularly in manuscripts prepared for chemistry journals.
+This tool is intended to support chemists, academic authors, and peer reviewers by ensuring HRMS data quality and adherence to reporting standards, particularly in manuscripts prepared for chemistry journals.

 ---